 Also referred to as “Liquidation Bankruptcy”, if approved, Chapter 7 Bankruptcy will dismiss outstanding debts.
 This form of bankruptcy is available to both individuals and businesses with outstanding debts upon approval following the completion of the filing process.
-Many Florida-based debtors may choose to enlist the assistance of a chapter 7 bankruptcy lawyer in Tampa, FL.
+Many debtors may choose to enlist the assistance of a chapter 7 bankruptcy lawyer.
 They can help guide you through the complexities of the filing process and ensure accuracy every step of the way.

 Who is eligible for Chapter 7 Bankruptcy?